nbeversl/urtext_docs/README.md

 ######## fifth level
 (The metadata entry above excludes this example from the Table of Contents tree.
-See ["Table of Contents" Dynamic Definition](#"table-of-contents"-dynamic-definition) for information) (The above example will not display correctly in Markdown export, so a screenshot is provided instead):
+See ["Table of Contents" Dynamic Definition](#"table-of-contents"-dynamic-definition) for information) (For Markdown export, a screenshot is provided showing indentation and highlighting:)
 ![./files/node-nesting-example.png](./files/node-nesting-example.png)

 Note that every opening doubly curly bracket must be closed in the same file and requires an ID between its opening and closing brackets.
 The examples above use [Trailing Node IDs](#trailing-node-ids).
 You can also use regular [Metadata](#metadata) as at the bottom of this file.